Mental Health Services

 Social and Emotional Wellness

 Social and emotional wellness (sometimes referred to as mental health) is an important part of our children’s healthy development.
-Being mentally healthy allows an individual to feel good about him or herself, to be able to make better choices in life, reduce stress levels, better cope with everyday stressors and it also allows one to focus on the important things in life such as family and friends.
+Being mentally healthy allows an individual to feel good about himself or herself, to be able to make better choices in life, reduce stress levels, better cope with everyday stressors and it also allows one to focus on the important things in life such as family and friends.
 When parents are mentally healthy, they are able to cope with the daily stresses of parenthood and provide a healthy environment in which their child can thrive.

 - Talk often with your child and listen carefully as your child communicates with you.